 The tantalizing 5-minute drive along this stretch of beach makes it clear why these beaches were depicted in the 1958 movie, South Pacific as Bali Hai.
 We were now looking forward to 4 nights here – our longest stay in one place.

-Tioman Island Ferry, Malaysia – You may also like:
+If you’re interested in the Tioman Island Ferry, check out our East Malaysia & Borneo adventures.
+You may also like: